SnipDev1/mail.ru-spammer/README.md

 ## Installation Guide:
 1) Download Python from official site
 2) Start setup.py to install some libraries
-3) Fill in data file, you can add as many as you want emails
+3) Fill in data.txt and ToSend.txt, you can add as many as you want e-mails
 4) Start main.py